shakacode/react_on_rails/CONTRIBUTING.md

 ```

 ### Starting the Dummy App
 To run the test app, it's **CRITICAL** to not just run `rails s`.
 You have to run `foreman start`.
 If you don't do this, then `webpack` will not generate a new bundle, and you will be seriously confused when you change JavaScript and the app does not change.
 If you change the webpack configs, then you need to restart foreman.
-If you change the JS code for react-on-rails, you need to run `npm run build`.
-Since the react-on-rails package should be sym linked, you don't have to `npm i react-on-rails` after every change.
+If you change the JS code for react-on-rails, you need to run `yarn run build`.
+Since the react-on-rails package should be sym linked, you don't have to `yarn react-on-rails` after every change.

 ### RSpec Testing
 Run `rake` for testing the gem and `spec/dummy`.
 Otherwise, the `rspec` command only works for testing within the sample apps, like `spec/dummy`.